modo-studio/SugarRecord/README.md

 - You can report your issues directly through Github repo issues page.
 I'll try to fix them as soon as possible and listen your suggestion about how to improve the library.
 - You can post your doubts in StackOverFlow too.
 I'll be subscribed to updates in StackOverFlow related to SugarRecord tag.
 - We are opened to new PR introducing features to the implementation of fixing bugs in code.
 We can make SugarRecord even more sugar than it's right know.
 Contribute with it :smile:

+### Documentation Generation
+- We use VVDocumenter extension to automatically add comments to items around the library (You can install it using Alcatraz: http://alcatraz.io/)